josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- freaked out

 **Ruby Patton:** Well.
 That's just ... lovely.

 ## Level 5 Prelude

 ### Chapter 5: The End of the Beginning

-**Rosa Dietrich:** Commander, We seem to have encountered a thinning in the enemy line.
+**Rosa Dietrich:** Commander, we seem to have encountered a thinning in the enemy line.

-This is our best chance of getting through the enemy.
+This is our best chance of getting through.

 **Ruby Patton:** We're reaching the limit of our live communications signal with the fleet.